Top of the page

-A C-peptide test can also help find the cause of low blood sugar (hypoglycemia), such as excessive use of medicine to treat diabetes or a non-cancerous growth (tumour) in the pancreas (insulinoma).
+A C-peptide test can also help find the cause of low blood sugar (hypoglycemia).
+Possible causes of low blood sugar are excessive use of medicine to treat diabetes or a non-cancerous growth (tumour) in the pancreas (insulinoma).
 Because man-made (synthetic) insulin does not have C-peptide, a person with a low blood sugar level from taking too much insulin will have a low C-peptide level but a high level of insulin.
 An insulinoma causes the pancreas to release too much insulin, which causes blood sugar levels to drop (hypoglycemia).
 A person with an insulinoma will have a high level of C-peptide in the blood when they have a high level of insulin.

 A C-peptide test is done to:

 Your doctor will give you instructions about eating and drinking before this test.

 Insulin and some oral medicines used to treat type 2 diabetes can change the test results.
 Your doctor may ask you to stop these medicines before your blood test.

 A health professional uses a needle to take a blood sample, usually from the arm.

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.